Unity-Technologies/Graphics/com.unity.render-pipelines.universal/Documentation~/rendering/deferred-rendering-path.md

 **Rendering Layer Mask**

 Unity adds this render target to the G-buffer layout when the Light Layers feature is enabled (URP Asset, **Advanced** > **Light Layers**).
 The Light Layers feature might have a significant impact on the GPU performance.
+For more information, see section [Light Layers](#light-layers).

 **DepthStencil**

 Unity uses the four lowest bits of this render target to mark the Material type.
-See also TODO: insert REF to UniversalMaterialType.
+See also [URP Pass tags: UniversalMaterialType](../urp-shaders/urp-shaderlab-pass-tags.md#universalmaterialtype).

 For this render target, Unity selects either the D32F_S8 format, or the D24S8 format depending on the platform.

-### Deferred Rendering Path render Passes
+### Deferred Rendering Path render Passes<a name="render-passes"></a>

 The following table shows the sequence of Render Pass events in the Deferred Rendering Path.